Blast away outdoor dirt with a versatile power washer

 Most pressure washers are electric powered.
 They’re suitable for light to heavy-duty tasks, ranging from cleaning sports equipment up to large driveways.
-All you need to do is plug the main unit into a outdoor power socket with RCD protection and away you go.
+All you need to do is plug the main unit into an outdoor power socket with RCD (residual current device) protection and away you go.

-Petrol-powered pressure washers are less common, but come into their own if you have a larger garden or regularly need to use your washer away from home.
-You’re not tied to a power supply, ideal if you want to work in different areas of your property.
+Petrol-powered pressure washers are less common but come into their own if you have a larger garden or regularly need to use your washer away from home.
+You’re not tied to a power supply, ideal if you have a large garden.
 There’s also a reduced risk from trailing power cables which can be a plus.

 Specialist brushes for washing cars and bikes can help you get the best finish and make light work of hub caps, wheel arches and more.

 This tool concentrates the power and water flow onto a small area to really deep clean, and can be easily manoeuvred as you clean, reducing the time taken and mess made.

-If storage space in your home or garden buildings is at a premium, consider a model with integrated storage for lances and spray guns.
+If storage space in your home or garden building is at a premium, consider a model with integrated storage for lances and spray guns.
 Not only does this reduce the amount of space you'll need to store the washer, it will also mean all your tools are to hand – speeding up your cleaning task.